WASTE MANAGEMENT, INC. (NYSE: WM) CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Waste Management, Inc. (NYSE: WM)

-NEW YORK, June 10, 2022 /PRNewswire/ -- Did you lose money on investments in Waste Management?
-If so, please visit Waste Management, Inc. Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.
+Did you lose money on investments in Waste Management?
+If so, please visit Waste Management, Inc. Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected]nlieb.com to discuss your rights.

-New York, New York -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased certain redeemable senior notes (the "Notes") of Waste Management, Inc. ("WM" or the "Company") (NYSE: WM) between February 13, 2020 and June 23, 2020, inclusive (the "Class Period").
+NEW YORK, June 11, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased certain redeemable senior notes (the “Notes”) of Waste Management, Inc. (“WM” or the “Company”) (: WM) between February 13, 2020 and June 23, 2020, inclusive (the “Class Period”).
 The Notes include the following senior redeemable notes issued by WM in May 2019: (i) 2.95% Senior Notes due 2024; (ii) 3.20% Senior Notes due 2026; (iii) 3.45% Senior Notes due 2029; and (iv) 4.00% Senior Notes due 2039.
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 On April 14, 2019, WM entered into an agreement and plan of merger (the “Merger”) to acquire Advanced Disposal Systems, Inc. (“ADS”) for $4.9 billion, or $33.15 per share.
 The Merger was conditioned upon an ADS shareholder vote and obtaining antitrust clearance from regulators, including the U.S. Department of Justice (“DOJ”).